rubensworks/article-privacy-decentralized/content/background.md

 clients can then use these Bloom filters to reduce the number of sources they need to fetch.

 ### Shapes

+{:.comment data-author="SS"}
+I guess it's sufficient to introduce shapes/Shape-based AC only once.. either here or in [](#framework-access-control) given that we say at some point that we assume AC already being dealt with..
+Or we introduce Shapes here, provide an algo for SAC in [](#framework-access-control), and give a (simple) example for such an AC policy using SHACL in [](#solution-sac).

 SIMON shapes (SHACL/ShEx) and [using shapes for Web APIs](cite:cites hypermedia_shapes) {:.todo}